AldoFusterTurpin/printer-timeline-backend/README.md

 The API is using AWS Services under the hood.
 It is using the AWS SDK for the Go programming language [AWS SDK for Go](https://aws.amazon.com/sdk-for-go/).

-AWS uses different regions and depending where the AWS Services are.
-You will need to change the environment variables to match the AWS Service's regions (the file dev.env already contains the correct ones).
+AWS uses different regions and depending where the AWS Services are you will need to change the environment variables to match the AWS Service's regions (the file dev.env already contains the correct ones).
 Check the AWS console (web) to see the regions of your services.

 The API uses AWS Cloudwatch Insights: AWS CloudWatch is in the region 'us-east-1'.
-The Cloud Connector bucket 'cloudconnector-core-production' is in us-east-1 and the bucket 'cloudconnector-to-blacksea-production' is in us-west-1.

-This API is intended to work with the account 'latex-dev' so you will need an IAM user and the corresponding AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY for that account.
-The setup instructions for the credentials and the AWS CLI are here: [AWS Credentials Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

-For more info about AWS accounts contact the Cloud Connector team.

 * How to run tests

 cd app/internal  && go test ./... -cover;

 * Deployment instructions